Best things to do in Stanthorpe and Granite Belt Region

 Price: Free entry

-Stephen Lambert started Zest Pastries in 2013, and he has made every pastry since then.
+Stephen Lambert started Zest Pastries in 2013 and has made every pastry since then.

 Zest’s offerings include homemade bread, pies, sourdough, tarts, croissants, and Danishes.
 If you want something more substantial than the delicious pastries, they serve breakfast and lunch most days.